Adding quick flavor to every day meals, this tutorial on how to infuse olive oil will up your cooking game, and it makes a great gift!

 Once you’re ready to bottle it, use a fine mesh strainer to remove the herbs and pour into a cleaned glass or vial.
-Cap and store in the fridge and use within two weeks.
+Cap and store, and use within one to two months.

 Easy peasy, right?
 Think of all the flavor possibilities!
 You can do this.

 2 cups High Quality Extra Virgin Olive Oil

 2-3 sprigs herbs, such as Rosemary, Thyme, or ¼ cup packed sliced Basil

 With a mortar and pestle crush the herbs to release their oils.
 Set aside.
 In small saucepan over medium heat bring olive oil to just a simmer with a few bubbles coming up.
 Add in herbs and steep for 2 minutes.
 Turn off heat, cover saucepan with lid and allow the oil to infuse for two hours undisturbed.

 Strain oil and herbs through a fine mesh strainer.
 Bottle and store in fridge.
 Use within 2 weeks.

 Makes a great gift.

 Adapated from Martha Steward How to Infuse Herb Olive Oil